Features

 Humanities Without Walls Announces Grand Research Challenge Awardees

-The Humanities Without Walls Consortium (HWW) has announced five new projects funded by the third Grand Research Challenge, which provides grants for teams pursuing research with a commitment to methodologies of reciprocity and redistribution.
-Each of the five interdisciplinary research teams will receive an award of $150,000 over a two-year period, provided by a grant from The Andrew W. Mellon Foundation.
+The Humanities Without Walls Consortium (HWW) has announced five new projects funded by the third Grand Research Challenge.
+Each of the five interdisciplinary research teams will receive an award of $150,000 over a two-year period, provided by a Mellon grant.

 Festival of Writers to Feature Leading Literary Voices November 12–13, 2021